AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 - **[!UICONTROL Dataflow run start]**: The time that the dataflow run started at.
 - **[!UICONTROL Processing time]**: The amount of time that it took for the dataflow to process.
 - **[!UICONTROL Profiles received]**: The total number of profiles received in the dataflow.
-This value is updated every 60 minutes.
 - **[!UICONTROL Identities activated]**: The total number of profile identities that were successfully activated to the selected destination.
-This value is updated every 60 minutes.
 - **[!UICONTROL Identities excluded]**: The total number of profile identities that are skipped for activation based on missing attributes and consent violation.
-This value is updated every 60 minutes.
 - **[!UICONTROL Identities failed]** The total number of profile identities that are not activated to the destination due to errors.
-This value is updated every 60 minutes.
 - **[!UICONTROL Activation rate]**: The percentage of received identities that have either been successfully activated or skipped.
-- **[!UICONTROL Status]**: Represents the state the dataflow is in: either [!UICONTROL Completed] or [!UICONTROL Processing]. [!UICONTROL Completed] means that all the records for the corresponding dataflow run were ingested within the one-hour period. [!UICONTROL Processing] means that the dataflow run has not yet finished.
+- **[!UICONTROL Status]**: Represents the state the dataflow is in: either [!UICONTROL Completed] or [!UICONTROL Processing]. [!UICONTROL Completed] means that all the identities for the corresponding dataflow run were ingested within the one-hour period. [!UICONTROL Processing] means that the dataflow run has not yet finished.

 To view the details of a particular dataflow run, select the run's start time from the list.